Concussion Treatment

 Traumatic brain injury (TBI) such as a concussion occurs when there is sudden damage to the brain, caused by an external force such as motor vehicle accidents, falls, and sports injuries.
 Injuries range from mild to severe permanent brain damage.
 Most concussions fall within the mild category which are often very responsive to vision therapy rehabilitation if visual issues occur.

 Our vision is highly dependent on our brain.
-In fact, half of our brain pathways relate to visual function.
+Half of our brain pathways relate to visual function.
 As a result, patients suffering with TBI can experience:

 Eye Tracking